 The Private Placement Warrants (including the Ordinary Shares issuable upon exercise of the Private Placement Warrants) were not transferable, assignable or salable until 30 days after the consummation of the Business Combination (except, among other limited exceptions, to our officers and directors and other persons or entities affiliated with DCRN Sponsor), and they will not be redeemable (except as described above under "-Redemption of Warrants for Cash When the Price Per Share of Ordinary Shares Equals or Exceeds \$6.00") so long as they are held by the initial purchasers of the Private Placement Warrants or their or its permitted transferees.
 The initial purchasers, or their permitted transferees, have the option to exercise the Private Placement Warrants on a cashless basis.
 Otherwise, the Private Placement Warrants have terms and provisions that are identical to those of the Public Warrants, including as to exercise price, exercisability and exercise period.
-If the Private Placement Warrants are held by holders other than the initial purchasers or their permitted transferees, the Private Placement Warrants will be redeemable by us in all redemption scenarios and exercisable by the holders on the same basis as the Public Warrants.
+If the Private Placement Warrants are held by holders other than the initial purchasers or their permitted transferees, the Private Placement Warrants are held by not exercise by the holders on the same basis as the Public Warrants.